 - Learn steps to get started along with favorite products and tools

 Don’t waste your money on trendy trinkets thinking that will make your space better.
 Also, the trends go out of style before you get your use out of the trendy item.
-Instead, buy blankets, decorative pillows or even slipcovers.
+Instead, buy blankets, decorative pillows, or even slipcovers.
 Adding a slipcover to a chair or sofa that does not match can change the space dramatically.
 Add a few decorative pillows and blankets and your living room can take on an entirely new look.

 Use nature to decorate

-Use many items like fresh blooming flowers, branches, pine cones, driftwood, seashells, or any other item you can find in your back yard or the local park.
+Use many items like fresh blooming flowers, branches, pine cones, driftwood, seashells, or any other item you can find in your backyard or the local park.
 This also saves in storing home decor, once the season is over, throw those branches back into the yard.

-Plants and baskets are another low budget way to bring in nature to your decor.
+Plants and baskets are another low-budget way to bring nature to your decor.

 Minimize decorating for seasons

 I am not suggesting to not decorate for the season.
-Just don’t fall in the seasonal decorating traps in the retail stores.
+Just don’t fall into the seasonal decorating traps of retail stores.
 You don’t need to replace your favorite decorating vignettes with all that expensive seasonal decor.

 The key to affordable seasonal decor is using the same core items and just making a few seasonal changes.
 Simply adding a few seasonal items makes your home reflect the season, without overspending and over decorating.